MICRO WEDDINGS VS ELOPEMENT WEDDINGS: WHICH ONE IS RIGHT FOR YOU?

 Often consists of a sit-down dinner or lunch

 Example: Sarah and James hosted a 30-guest micro wedding at a heritage shophouse in Chinatown.
-They wore traditional Chinese wedding attire for the tea ceremony, a western white gown, and a suit for the vows.
+They wore traditional Chinese wedding attire for the tea ceremony, alongside a western white gown and a suit for their vows.

-More Personalization – Budget flexibility for customized décor or gourmet dining.
+More Personalization: Budget flexibility allows for customized décor or gourmet dining.

 Challenges of a Micro Wedding: